 The Elderflower is another relaxing, quality place to eat in central Lymington.
 The central twist on the traditional British fare is that there is French influence too.
 The head chef has experience in the kitchens at 5* hotels and Michelin Star restaurants, so you certainly won’t go home disappointed.

 Whether you're looking to explore the pretty High Street or watch the boats go by on the marina, our Lymington cottages are based in great locations to help you make the most of the town.
+Try these:

 A few miles south of Lyndhurst you will find the pretty village of Brockenhurst - the name meaning Badger’s Wood - set amidst the most picturesque forest land.
-The village itself is famed for the New Forest ponies and donkeys that congregate in the High Street - there may come an occasion where you may have to ‘shoo’ them out of your way just to get into Tesco.
+This village in the New Forest itself is famed for the New Forest ponies and donkeys that congregate in the High Street - there may come an occasion where you may have to ‘shoo’ them out of your way just to get into Tesco.
 Brockenhurst has a nice selection of top quality pubs and restaurants, also boutique shops and friendly tea rooms.
 Annual shows take place close to Brockenhurst, namely the New Forest and Hampshire County Show each July.
 The village is handily serviced by a mainline railway route and within reach of motorways making Brockenhurst a good place to base yourself on your next New Forest holiday.

 SenSpa at Carey's Manor